 Voted Best Overall Haunted Event and Best Haunted Houses by the Chicago Halloween Guide, Abandoned is a state-of-the-art haunted house with spine-chilling attractions.
 Hysteria is the horrifying interactive haunted house while Ambush is the high-startle and attack haunted house.
-Shoot-A-Freak lets guests take out frustrations on a taunting clown, and Stalker, the brand new attraction for 2016, is a walk-through haunted cornfield sure to spook the “unspookable.”
+Shoot-A-Freak lets guests take out frustrations on a taunting clown, and Stalker is a walk-through haunted cornfield sure to spook the “unspookable.”

 - The Wisconsin Fear Grounds (Waukesha)